-From the street, East to Avalon presents itself as a grand, broad-gabled, shingle style cottage.
-Its welcoming front porch, expansive roof overhangs, over-sized windows, large roof rake boards, and flat stout columns play with proportions, using scale to suggest the house has less mass than it actually does, while at the same time creating a robust and endearing character for a classic summer home.
+East to Avalon presents itself as a grand, broad-gabled, shingle style cottage.
+Its welcoming front porch, expansive roof overhangs, over-sized windows, large roof rake boards, and flat stout columns play with proportions, using scale (relative size) to suggest that the house has less mass than it actually does.
+At the same time, they create a robust and endearing character for a classic summer home.

-The interior is casually elegant.
-The open, bright, contemporary living spaces provide the homeowners with a relaxed and comfortable retreat, while the contemporary shingle style exterior grounds the house in Cape Cod tradition—the best of both worlds.
-The main living area, screened-in porch and first-floor master suite all have direct access to the terrace and the view.
-An open staircase leads to three bedrooms on the second floor, including a second master suite with a vaulted ceiling fabric clad by interior designer Lisa Tharp to evoke the thrill of sleeping in a tent by the beach.
+The main living area, screened-in porch, and first-floor primary suite all have direct access to the terrace and the view.
+An open staircase leads to three bedrooms on the second floor, including a second primary suite with a vaulted ceiling fabric clad by interior designer Lisa Tharp to evoke the thrill of sleeping in a tent by the beach.
 Windows here provide views in three directions.
-Elsewhere in the house, beds in nooks and built-ins provide cozy retreats within the retreat, while large scale wrap-around windows provide long distant outlook on the nautical world.
+Elsewhere in the house, beds in nooks and built-in cabinetry provide cozy retreats within the retreat, while large scale wraparound windows provide long distant outlook on the nautical world.